rhodyprog4ds/BrownFall21/assignments/01-python-syllabus.md

 ````{margin}
 ```{note}
-If you get stuck on any of this after accepting the assignment and creating a repository, you can create an issue on your repository, describing what you're stuck on and tag us with `@rhodyprog4ds/fall20instructors`.
+If you get stuck on any of this after accepting the assignment and creating a repository, you can create an issue on your repository, describing what you're stuck on and tag us with `@rhodyprog4ds/{{ ghinstructors }}`.

 To do this click Issues at the top, the green "New Issue" button and then type away.
 ```